-Mention Atlanta Country Club and the BellSouth Classic springs to mind or is it called the AT&T Classic these days?
+Mention Atlanta Country Club and the BellSouth Classic springs to mind or maybe the AT&T Classic.
 Wasn’t the tournament called the Atlanta Classic when it was first inaugurated in 1967 and Bob Charles was the first champion?
-Anyway, the “Classic” is no longer held at Atlanta Country Club, in recent years the tournament has moved to TPC Sugarloaf, but Atlanta Country Club will always be fondly remembered as THE “Classic” venue.
+Anyway, the “Classic” is no longer held at Atlanta Country Club, in recent years the (now defunct) tournament moved to TPC Sugarloaf, but Atlanta Country Club will always be fondly remembered as THE “Classic” venue.

 During the Civil War, on this parcel of land in Cobb County north of Atlanta, the shots came from rifles rather than golf clubs.
 The Chattahoochee River and the historic banks of Sope Creek were battlegrounds of the North and South with the future of the Republic in the balance.
 Thankfully times have changed.
 For the visiting golfer your greatest challenge will be to find a friendly member to sign you in.